 Menus are displayed either vertically or horizontally.

-Vertical menus select the character, item or spell to be acted upon.
+Vertical menus select a character, item, or spell to be acted upon.
 If there are more choices than will fit on the screen at one time, use the NEXT and PREV commands to view the additional selections.